Kremlin Tour+Armory Tour+Diamond Fund 2023.

-- You will visit the Tour of the Kremlin to know about its past.
+- You will take the Kremlin Tour to know about its past.
 The Kremlin Tour guides’ job is tough.
-Please, DON’T ask Kremlin Tour guides whether there is democracy in Russia now or other questions pertinent to the Kremlin’s current home / foreign policy.
+Pls, DON’T ask Kremlin Tour guides any questions irrelevant to Kremlin Tour (e.g. Kremlin’s current home/foreign policy).

 - DON'T be late for the Kremlin Tour.

-Kremlin Tour is available any day except for Thursdays.
+Kremlin Tour is offered any day except Thur.

 We spent most of the day in the Kremlin.
 Of course, went into St. Basil's, and many interesting things within the Kremlin.

 Angel's Tour of the Moscow Kremlin review by Edda, California, USA

 My wife and I have enjoyed the Kremlin tour very much and it was tremendous.
 We do greatly appreciate and admire the Kremlin tour.